 Each room should be staged based on its primary use.
-So even if that spare bedroom is set up as an office, you should replace the desk with a bed.
-But you don’t need to buy new furniture.
-You can pick up a used bedroom set on Craigslist for less than $200.
+For example, if the spare bedroom is set up as a home office, consider replacing the desk with a bed.
+Instead of buying new furniture, financially savvy home stagers typically browse Craigslist for a used bedroom set for less than $200.

 6. Dress up the Kitchen and Bathrooms

 While renovations may not be necessary when putting your home for sale, it’s important to make the kitchen and bathrooms sparkle.
 If the cabinets are old and dated, think about repainting them in a fun color.